getgrav/grav-learn/pages/17/02.content/07.media/doc.md

 Grav has built-in support for responsive images for higher density displays (e.g. **Retina** screens).
 Grav accomplishes this by implementing `srcset` from the [Picture element HTML proposal](https://html.spec.whatwg.org/multipage/embedded-content.html#the-picture-element).
 A good article to read if you want to understand this better is [this blog post by Eric Portis](http://ericportis.com/posts/2014/srcset-sizes/).

+> [!CAUTION]
-!!
-Grav sets the `sizes` argument mentioned in the posts above to full viewport width by default.
+> Grav sets the `sizes` argument mentioned in the posts above to full viewport width by default.
 Use the `sizes` action showcased below to choose yourself.

 To start using responsive images, all you need to do is add higher density images to your pages by adding a suffix to the file name.
 If you only provide higher density images, Grav will automatically generate lower quality versions for you.
 Naming works as follows: `[image-name]@[density-ratio]x.[image-extension]`, so for example adding `sample-image@3x.jpg` to your page will result in Grav creating a `2x` and a `1x` (regular size) version by default.

+> [!WARNING]
-!
-These files generated by Grav will be stored in the `images/` cache folder, not your page folder.
+> These files generated by Grav will be stored in the `images/` cache folder, not your page folder.

 Let's assume you have a file called `retina@2x.jpg`, you would actually reference this in your links as `retina.jpg`, and then Grav will not find this image, and start looking for retina image sizes.
 It will find `retina@2x.jpg` and then realize it needs to make a `@1x` variant and display the appropriate `srcset` output: